ant4g0nist/chinstrap.io/blog/Chinstrap - Tezos smart contract development using repl.md

 ```

 ### Chinstrap REPL - Test
-Chinstrap repl also has a *test* function that run tests inside `tests` folder.
+Chinstrap repl also has a *test* function that runs tests inside the `tests` folder.

 ```py
 chinstrap:> test()